General nformation on Art and Art Grants

 - Reduce Reuse Recycle part of plan

-- Art grant proposals are submitted via the on-line request for funds
+- Art grant proposals are submitted via the Art Grant web form

 - Each proposal is reviewed by the AZBurner Art Council